 How do I select the correct ladder for the job I need to do?

 Choose the correct height of the ladder that you need for your job.
-The table below shows the maximum reach for several ladder heights assuming a 1.7m person with a vertical reach of another 0.3m.
+The maximum reach for several ladder heights assuming a 1.7m tall person with a vertical reach of another 0.3m.
 The maximum safe working height is typically 1.5 metres above the maximum allowable climb height.

-If you are going to use the ladders for commercial purposes, you must use Industrial rated ladders with a minimum load rate of 120 kg.
+If you are going to use the ladders for commercial purposes, you must use EN131 Professional classified ladders.

-However, if you are going to use the ladders at a private dwelling for non-commercial purposes, you can use Domestic ladders.
-Domestic ladder should have a minimum load rating of 100 kg.
+However, if you are going to use the ladders at a private dwelling for non-commercial purposes, you can use EN131 Non-Professional ladders.

 Choosing the correct ladder for the style of job you are doing is important.
 Take the time to understand the different styles available.
 This may include Single Sided, Double sided, Platform Step Ladders, Dual Purpose, Extension Ladders or Mobile scaffold.

 Remember!!
 If you are working with or around electricity you should be using a Fibreglass product.

 What should I do before I use my ladder?

 It is recommended that your ladder/s be inspected prior to use.
 The following should be undertaken:

 - Check for loose or missing bolts or rivets.